lanl/walkabout/docs/user-guide/appendix-A1.md

-## A.1.4   Example control file
+## A.1.4   Example **`control`** files

-Examples of **`control`** files are shown in Figures A1-1 and A1-2.

-In this example Figure A1-1, 10000 particles are released randomly in the region between (10,-50,-50) and (10,50,50).
+In this example shown in Figure A1-1, 10000 particles are released randomly in the region between (10,-50,-50) and (10,50,50).
 The region is indicated by 1 0 0 which is all grid nodes.
 The dispersivity_values are 40. for longitudinal dispersivity and 0. for horizontal transverse dispersivity, vertical transverse dispersivity, and molecular diffusion coefficient.

 ```
 Title – the title goes here